coala/coala/docs/Developers/Review.rst

    spaces, commas, or forward slashes (the commit URLs from GitHub satisfy the commit hash requirements).

+-  If a review has been confirmed,Unless there has been a technical discussion or you disagree with the review comment, try not to be verbose.
+Fancy comments like "Ok - Affirmative" are discouraged.

+-  While reviewing, Instead of checking off items that have been addressed it is recommended to use thumbs up.

 .. note::

     GitMate only separates by spaces and commas.
 If you copy and paste the SHAs